bjankord/brettjankord.com/content/blog/2013-02-09-thoughts-on-semantic-html-class-names-and-maintainability.md

 permalink: /2013/02/09/thoughts-on-semantic-html-class-names-and-maintainability/
 ---

 The discussion of semantic HTML class names is one that goes back quite a while.
-While many great front-end developers have discussed back and forth on the topic, I wanted to document my own thoughts on the topic.
+While many great frontend developers have discussed back and forth on the topic, I wanted to document my own thoughts on the topic.
 To me, semantic HTML class names is somewhat of a misnomer.
 Aside from microformats, HTML classes add no semantic meaning to machines such as search engines or assistive technology like screen readers.
 Yet semantic class names is one of the main tenants of CSS best practices.
 I believe choosing class names is one of the most difficult part of CSS, largely do to our understanding of semantics.
 I've recently read and re-read a lot of articles/books on semantic HTML, specifically concerning document outlines, as well as techniques for writing maintainable and scalable CSS.

 I want to reiterate this one point, HTML class names offer no semantic value to search engines or screen readers, aside from microformats.
 If you are concerned with semantic value, understanding HTML document outlines is very important.
 It's also important to understand that class names have no effect on the document outline.
 So the way we view semantic value of HTML class names must be different than the way we view semantic value of our HTML markup.